xmtp/xmtp-dot-org/docs/faq.md

 Have other questions or feedback about group chat?
 Post to the [XMTP Community Forums](https://community.xmtp.org/).

-## Rate Limiting
+## Rate-limiting

 ---

-### How does network rate limiting work?
+### How does network rate-limiting work?

-Currently, XMTP network nodes are configured to rate limit high-volume publishing from clients.
+Currently, XMTP network nodes are configured to rate-limit high-volume publishing from clients.
 A rate-limited client can expect to receive a 429 status code response from a node.

-XMTP Labs is capable of rate limiting the network while we are the only node operators.
-Rate limiting is a consideration in our research into economic spam controls.
-Ultimately, rate limiting decisions will be made based on maintaining network quality and reducing the potential for malicious attacks by senders and nodes.
+XMTP Labs is capable of rate-limiting the network while we are the only node operators.
+Rate-limiting is a consideration in our research into economic spam controls.
+Ultimately, rate-limiting decisions will be made based on maintaining network quality and reducing the potential for malicious attacks by senders and nodes.

-### What are the API rate limits?
+### What are the API rate-limits?

 - 1,000 publish requests per 5 minutes.
 - 10,000 general requests per 5 minutes.
 - Nodes allow 40,000 reads per 5 minutes.

+If your requirements exceed these limits, [submit this form](https://docs.google.com/forms/d/e/1FAIpQLSftr558wsYD2X_0c1Jsz6rTxua1f1DDJidAn7iphJVc48l7Fw/viewform) to share more details with the XMTP Labs team.

 ### What happens if I exceed the limits?

 You'll get an HTTP 429 error and must wait for the next 5-minute window.

-Tips for Staying Within Limits
+Tips for staying within limits:

-- Spread out your requests over 5 minutes.
+- Spread your requests over 5 minutes.
 - Use smaller batches for large queries.
 - Introduce a brief delay between calls.
 - Use multiple IPs to make requests.
-- Bulk canMessage makes api calls in 50 address batches
+- Bulk `canMessage` makes API calls in 50-address batches.

 By being aware of these limits and planning accordingly, you can avoid rate-limiting issues.